-The 2017 United Airlines dragging incident brought this issue to the forefront, forcing the carrier to revise how this routine situation is handled.
 U.S. airlines fly nearly 24,000 flights a day.
 The odds of passengers being on an oversold flight are pretty slim.
 But when it happens, the airlines prefer to first seek volunteers to take a later flight for vouchers that can be used on future travel.
-Not only do you get compensation (up to $10,000 on United and Delta Air Lines), but you get priority seating on the next available flight.
-Depending on the airline (and how desperate they are for the seat), you can ask for perks like first/business class seats, access to a premium lounge and food vouchers.
+Not only do you get compensation, but you get priority seating on the next available flight.
+Depending on the airline (and how desperate they are for the seat), you can ask for perks like first/business class seats, access to a premium lounge, and food vouchers.

 If the bumping is involuntary, travelers are entitled to receive boarding compensation by check or cash, depending on the price of their ticket and the length of the delay.
 The key here is that the airlines can't give you vouchers, which tend to expire after a year.
 They must give you cash or a check.

-If the airline gets you to your final destination within an hour of the original scheduled arrival time, a traveler will not be compensated.
+If the airline gets you to your final destination within an hour of the originally scheduled arrival time, a traveler will not be compensated.
 If the substitute transportation arrives between one and two hours after the original arrival time (between one and four hours on international flights), an airline must pay an amount equal to 200 percent of the original one-way fare, with a maximum of $675.
-If you arrive more than two hours later (four hours internationally), or if the airline does not make any substitute travel arrangements for you, the compensation hits 400 percent of the one-way fare, with a maximum of $1350.
+If you arrive more than two hours later (four hours internationally), or if the airline does not make any substitute travel arrangements for you, the compensation hits 400 percent of the one-way fare, with a maximum of $1,350 (as of 2019).

 Flight Delay or Cancellation

-Airlines sometimes have schedule or aircraft changes that force them to re-accommodate travelers on a different flight.
+Airlines sometimes have scheduled flight changes or aircraft changes that force them to re-accommodate travelers on a different flight.
 If the change does not work, travelers have the right to propose a schedule that works better for them.
 It’s better to call the airline directly to make the change.
 Let them know you’re calling about a flight change so you’re not charged to speak with an agent.
-If the change is significant (like a major time change, a longer layover or even an overnight stay), you can request a refund.
+If the change is significant (like a major time change, a longer layover, or even an overnight stay), you can request a refund.

-If your luggage is damaged, go immediately to the airline’s office in the baggage claim area and file a report and document any issues.
+If your luggage is damaged, go immediately to the airline’s office in the baggage claim area.
+You will need to file a report and document any issues.
 It helps if you can submit photos of the luggage before the flight.
 If the airline is at fault, you can negotiate a settlement to either repair the damage or replace the bag if it can’t be fixed.

 Stuck on the Tarmac